 One of the most common mistakes both beginner and experienced wax pen users make is laying the wax pen down when it is not in use, and even worse, right after a wax vaping session.
 This is a big no-no. Think of it like this.
 When the wax concentration is heated up, it becomes liquid-like.
 The liquid can seep into the smallest cracks and crannies.
 Therefore, if any wax is left inside of the coil or chamber when you are finished vaping, it can flow into other parts of the device causing blocked airways and sticky residue in various parts.
 Regrettably, not all wax pens are equal.
 Some can stand upright on their own fairly easy, while others may require a vape stand to be placed in the proper upright, standing position.

 Many beginning users are notorious for overpacking the wax concentrate into the device.
-It may seem easier to just pack what will fit into the dab pen coil, just like many other types of vape pens, but this causes more harm than good.
+It may seem easier to just pack what will fit into the dab pen coil, just like many other types of vape tank pens, but this causes more harm than good.
 While packing less may increase the number of times you have to load your device, it will reduce the amount of waste and clean up required.
 To understand this a little more, you need to consider how the wax concentrate works.

 When using your wax pen, the wax inside of your vape pen reacts to the rapidly increasing heat by bubbling up a bit.
 With an overpacked pen, the wax concentrate can not only bubble up and flow over the coil chamber sides, but it can splatter the mouthpiece and other random surfaces.
 This causes a waste of wax and money, and the liquid-like wax gets into other parts of the vaping device that can even make it difficult to remove the mouthpiece when you want to re-pack the wax coil.
 Although an overpacked coil may not ruin the device, it will impact the overall vaping experience by blocking the airways, creates a sticky mess inside the vape pen components, and can make the device a less efficient.